12 December 2024

 The next vintage, CLO 2.0, began in 2010 and changed in response to the financial crisis by strengthening credit support and shortening the period in which loan interest and proceeds could be reinvested into additional loans.

-Vintages 2.0 and 3.0 represent the biggest chunk of the market, with about $800 billion in principal outstanding, while less than 1% of the market is CLO 1.0 vintages.1
+Vintages 2.0 and 3.0 represent the biggest chunk of the market, with about $1 trillion in principal outstanding, while less than 0.1% of the market remains in CLO 1.0 vintages.2

 CLOs Get Better With Age